Wayne State University Detroit MI

 - Medical ICU

-Cumulative undergraduate grade point average of 3.0 on a scale of 4.0 or higher and in all sciences
+Cumulative undergraduate grade point average of 3.0 on a scale of 4.0 or higher with at least a 3.0 in sciences as well.

 Minimum GRE scores: